dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/get-started/create-app-visual-studio.md

 :::code language="cs" source="snippets/create-app-visual-studio/csharp/MoreControls3.xaml.cs" id="ButtonEvent":::

-Next, add the following code to perform these three steps:
+Next, add the following code to do these three steps:

 01. Make sure that the text box contains a name.
 01. Validate that the name entered in the text box doesn't already exist.